rahulgopinath/rahulgopinath.github.io/_posts/2026-06-09-ttt-grammar-inference.markdown

     if oracle.is_member(st.reach(new_state)):
         dfa.set_accepting(new_state)

-    # collect transitions that pointed to the now-split leaf
+    # collect transitions that pointed to the now-split leaf, then clear them
     stale = leaf_index.pop(split_id, [])

-    # remove the stale transitions from the DFA grammar and re-sift them
+    # remove the stale transitions from the DFA grammar
     for (from_state, char) in stale:
         rules = dfa.grammar[from_state]
         dfa.grammar[from_state] = [r for r in rules if not (r and r[0] == char)]

-    # re-close just the stale transitions (plus any new open ones from new_state)
+    # re-close: re-sift the stale transitions and close new_state's transitions
-    # mark new_state as needing closure by ensuring its transitions are absent
     close_transitions(dfa, dt, st, oracle, alphabet, leaf_index)

 ############